leo9iota/leo9iota/README.md

 </h1>

 ### 👤 About Me
-- 🔭 I’m currently working on my ecommerce website
+- 🔭 I’m currently learning React and Nextjs
-- 🌱 I’m currently learning spring boot and react.js
+- 🌱 I use Arch btw

 ### 🛠️ Tech Stack